-BMI forecasts that the computer and accessories market will continue to account for the largest proportion of Iran's consumer electronics market, at more than 50% of total sales, right through our five-year forecast period to 2019.
+BMI forecasts that the computer and accessories market will continue to account for the largest proportion of Iran's consumer electronics market, at more than 54% of total sales, right through our five-year forecast period to 2019.
 We estimate that total computer hardware sales reached USD5.1bn in 2014, rising to USD7.1bn in 2019.
-However, the market will continue to underperform as a result of the implications of sanctions for imported hardware and the economic environment overall.
+A broader easing of sanctions will enable vendors to target the enterprise and government sectors, which we expect will generate rising demand for hardware and as the economy recovers.
+This will be driving the computer hardware market growth in Iran.

 PC penetration remains low, lower than other markets in the region, with a slow growth trajectory in recent years as a result of more stringent sanctions affecting the market directly and via the impact on the wider economic environment.
-There is untapped potential for growth, but the outlook is challenging so long as sanctions remain in place and political tensions are unresolved.
-Continued economic and political uncertainty, closely related to the threat of international sanctions, and instability in local channels make Iran a challenging market.
-We forecast single-digit revenue growth in 2015, at just under 8%, and expect revenue growth to remain modest, with a compound annual growth rate (CAGR) of 6.9% in US dollar terms for our forecast period.
+However, on the back of sanctions relief, we forecast economic growth will pick up from an estimated 0.5% contraction in 2014 to 0.6% and 2.9% growth in FY2015 (fiscal year running from March 21 2015 to March 20 2016) and FY2016, respectively.
+We forecast single-digit revenue growth in 2015, at just under 8% and expect revenue growth to display strong growth, with a compound annual growth rate (CAGR) of 6.9% in US dollar terms for our forecast period.